Liao-PRIC/LiLiaoLab/content/_index.md

       text: |
         <br>

-        The **LiLiao Lab** is interested in various aspects of microorganisms living in Antarctic and the Arctic regions: including **bacterial sRNAs** and their regulation, **microbial diversity** and survival in extreme environments (e.g., in subglacial lakes, sea ice, sea water), as well as innovation of microbial cultivation and microbial resource exploration.
+        The **LiLiao Lab** is interested in various aspects of microorganisms living in Antarctic and the Arctic regions: including **bacterial sRNAs** and their regulation, **microbial diversity** and **survival strategies** in extreme environments (e.g., in subglacial lakes, sea ice, sea water), as well as innovation of microbial cultivation and microbial resource exploration.

   - block: slider
     content: